rsksmart/devportal-1.0/guides/rif-enveloping/getting-started.md

 docker run -p 127.0.0.1:4444:4444 rskj:2.1.0-PAPYRUS --regtest
 ```

-`--regtest` can be modified to any other of the networks or parameters supported by the rskj binary.
+`--regtest` can be modified to any other of the networks or parameters supported by the RSKj binary.

 > See more instructions on [How To build a different version](https://github.com/rsksmart/enveloping/blob/master/rsknode/README.md) (optional: it runs an RSK node)